Why was the Commission Established?

 public for information.

-EPCRA specifies what kids of chemical releases and quantities require notification, to who reports and notifications are required, and established threshold planning quantities.
+EPCRA specifies what kinds of chemical releases and quantities require notification, to who reports and notifications are required, and established threshold planning quantities.
 The provisions of EPCRA require industry to comply with reports of storage, manufacture and releases to specific agencies.
 Along with these reporting requirements, fee required by Nevada Administrative Code (NAC) 459.9918, 459.99181, 459.99182 and NRS 459.744 are collected and granted to state and local agencies to provide assistance in planning, training, and equipment activities to prevent, respond to, and mitigate hazardous material incidents.

 The operations of the Nevada State Emergency